 Youth Empowerment Center Programs: Responsibility Youth Empowerment Facility Cost of renovations and source of funding will be determined, since the City does not have the funds Youth/Teen Advisory Council Council or Board of youth from the target area to meet regularly to recommend programs and policies of the Youth Empowerment Center City Teen Center (Youth Empowerment Facility) Provide educational and recreational programming.
 Maintain a clean safe and secure environment.
 Work with the youth council to identify new educational recreational programs, activities and special events.
-City Career Academy MOU with School District classes, hip hop dance, organized sport.
-Tutoring City & Volunteers Provide before school/after-school tutoring, including FCAT skill building MOLL - the Disc Durath are Disc Mentoring MOU with Big Brothers Big Sisters Provide mentors for youth to support and be positive Sisters role models MOU with Workforce Job Training Worldstrag Alliance is funding a program for Alliance and Palm Beach Workforce Alliance is funding a program for Community College approximately 100 at-risk youths to prepare them for Community Conege careers and jobs that are in demand in Palm Beach County.
+City Career Academy Designated Career Academies would provide opportunities for in school and out of school youth without regard to grade point average.
+Develop a pilot career academy through a charter school to be located within the targeted area and based on the career choices that the Youth Council and Citizen Advisory Board identify.
+MOU with School District and Charter School After-school Activities Provide a variety of the latest Recreational programs: martial arts, yoga, weight lifting, swimming, cooking City classes, hip hop dance, organized sport.
+Tutoring City & Volunteers Provide before school/after-school tutoring, including FCAT skill building Mentoring MOU with Big Brothers Big Provide mentors for youth to support and be positive role models Sisters Job Training Workforce Alliance is funding a program for approximately 100 at-risk youths to prepare them for careers and jobs that are in demand in Palm Beach County.
 The program will supplement existing programs at the high schools of the county and provide additional resources.
 Junior Achievement of the Palm Beaches will manage the program with the objective of motivating selected at-risk youth to graduate, providing them additional workplace skills and then assist them with job placement.
-Jean France was a series of the series of th Workforce Alliance has contracted with three agencies to carry out academic and job-training services for at- risk and disadvantaged youth in Palm Beach County on a year-round basis.
+MOU with Workforce Alliance and Palm Beach Community College Workforce Alliance has contracted with three agencies to carry out academic and job-training services for atrisk and disadvantaged youth in Palm Beach County on a year-round basis.
 Priority will be given to proposals to serve the youth in those areas of the county that were pointed out the research sponsored by the Youth Violence Prevention Committee.
-Alliance expects to bring the selected programs to over 500 youths, both in-school and out-of-school Information on Resources City and MOU with Provide information on existing resources for youth collaborating agencies including school programs, job training and employment opportunities, services available Community Outreach City additional resources.
+Alliance expects to bring the selected programs to over 500 youths, both in-school and out-of-school Information on Resources Provide information on existing resources for youth including school programs, job training and employment opportunities, services available City and MOU with collaborating agencies Community Outreach A worker to intervene with youth in the Youth Empowerment Center area to engage them in positive activities.
+City Employment Services Workforce Alliance is funding a program for approximately 100 at-risk youths to prepare them for careers and jobs that are in demand in Palm Beach County.
+The program will supplement existing programs at the high schools of the county and provide MOU with Workforce Alliance additional resources.
 Junior Achievement of the Palm Beaches will manage the program with the objective of motivating selected at-risk youth to graduate, providing them additional workplace skills and then assist them with job placement Transportation The youth surveyed indicated that a major issue to attending programs and activities is transportation.
 City will provide transportation when funding permits Life Skills Contract Agencies Cultural Diversity Training Contract Agencies